aliyun/terraform-provider-alicloud/website/docs/r/cs_serveless_kubernetes.html.markdown

 * `vpc_id` - The ID of VPC where the current cluster is located.
 * `vswitch_id` - The ID of VSwicth where the current cluster is located.
 * `security_group_id` - The ID of security group where the current cluster worker node is located.
-* `deletion_protection` - Whether enable the deletion protection or not..
+* `deletion_protection` - Whether enable the deletion protection or not.

 ## Import